Street Use Permits

 - Do not live on a major through street

 - Do not close an intersection

 - Clean up and restore your street before 10 p.m.

 - Do not request more than one block party per month

 The Town does not provide traffic cones, barricades or police traffic control for block parties.
-Residents are responsible for providing informal barricades, using roll-out trash containers or other easily moved objects.
-We have a street closure sign that is 8.5x11" that can be downloaded from this website.
+Residents are responsible for providing informal barricades and using roll-out trash containers or other easily moved objects.
+An 8.5" x 11" street closure sign can be downloaded here.

 Rules for everyone’s safety: